Angel Interceptor

 "Angel Interceptor" is a song by Ash, released as the third single from their album 1977 on 9 October 1995.
-It was released as a single CD, a 7" vinyl, and as a cassette.
+It was released as a single CD, a 7-inch vinyl, and as a cassette.
 The song was written by Rick McMurray and Tim Wheeler and produced by Owen Morris.

 This song is meant to be one of the reasons Ash believed they needed a fourth, female member.
 Originally, the track's high-pitched backing vocals were performed by drummer Rick McMurray, but the band were unsatisfied with them.
 The title of the song is a reference to fictional aircraft featured in the 1960s sci-fi series Captain Scarlet and the Mysterons.